geocryology/GeoCryoLabPy/README.md

 This is the first version of Controller.py and should not be used.
 It will likely be removed in the future.

 ## Agi4395A_V21.py

-Configures Agilent analyzer based on user specifications and measures ratio of receiver-B to receiver-R voltages in cartesian format as a function of frequency.
+Establishes connection with Agilent analyzer, configures it, measures ratio of receiver-B to receiver-R voltages in cartesian format as a function of frequency, disconnects with analyzer and stores measured data.

-## Sol1260A_V12.py
+## Sol1255B_V12.py

-Configures Solartron analyzer based on user specifications and measures ratio of channel-1 to channel-2 voltages in cartesian format as a function of frequency.
+Establishes connection with Solartron analyzer, configures it, measures ratio of channel-1 to channel-2 voltages (converted to impedance based on Rr value) in polar format as a function of frequency, disconnects with analyzer and stores measured data.